SultanOrazbayev/repec-analysis/README.md

 # repec-analysis
 A set of scripts to analyse the data from RePEc.

 This is a work in progress.
 Comments are welcome!
 A descriptive paper is available here: https://ideas.repec.org/p/pra/mprapa/81963.html.
+Also, be sure to check out another repository with RePEc-related scripts: https://github.com/repec-org.

 The raw data can be processed in several independent procedures, after completing these procedures the processed data can be merged for further analysis.

-Software requirements: bash (curl, awk), Perl, jq.
+Software requirements: bash (curl, awk), rsync, Perl, jq.

 A) Data on citations